 3. Selecting investments—Developing the “menu” of investment options for plan participants;

-4. Enrollment—Educating employees and enrolling them in the new plan, including desired salary deferrals and investment choices.
+4. Enrollment—Informing employees and enrolling them in the new plan, including desired salary deferrals and investment choices.

-Normally, many of the “nuts and bolts” processes for accomplishing these steps will be handled by your new provider.
-Your main task will typically consist of gathering required information, both for your old provider and your new provider, in order to facilitate the changeover.
+Normally, your new provider will handle many of the “nuts and bolts” processes for accomplishing these steps.
+Your main task will typically consist of gathering required information, for your old provider and your new provider, to facilitate the changeover.

 Some common pitfalls you’ll want to avoid: